 Piccabeen Palm (Archnontophoenix cunninghamania)

 This Australian palm can grow to over 20 meters tall and has beautiful flowers which are violet in colour and also produces red fruits.
 Its flowers and fruits usually attract birds.
-The tree flowers midsummer and is evergreen all year through.
+The tree flowers are midsummer and are evergreen all year through.

 Pandanus Tree (Pandanus spiralis)

 This is a shrub that grows up to 10 meters in height.
 It is comprised of long spiny leaves that are arranged in a spiral manner.
-It also has a large pineapple like a cluster of fruits.
+It also has a large pineapple-like cluster of fruits.
 These fruits usually turn orange when they ripen.
 It is a good place for birds and other wildlife to live in because the spiny leaves offer them protection from predators.
-Birds and other animals living on these trees also enjoy eating its fruits.
+Birds and other animals living on these trees also enjoy eating their fruits.